Observing in La Silla logbook

 Once in Chile and after some troubles with my damaged luggage, I passed the border control.
 Chile is really protective with its environment and you can’t enter the country with various things like cheese or meat.
 Small exception for cheese: you can if it’s pasteurized.

 A taxi waits for me at airport, to take me to the ESO guesthouse.
 There I will stay for two nights.

 Day #4 of La Silla observing run

 In Santiago I stayed in the ESO guesthouse, a place for astronomers to rest between the different flights.
 It can also be a great place to meet other astronomers and start discussions!
 Usually people stay there only for one night to get rid of the exhaust from the long flight, but I needed to meet other people there so I took one extra night.
 On the 24th of August, I left Santiago, to take the one hour plane to La Serena and then the three hours bus to La Silla, the place where I will be observing starting the 26th.
 The bus is not a regular line, it is owned by ESO and used to pick up astronomers in La Serena airport, as well as drive up to and down from La Silla the employees.

 Day #5 of La Silla observing run

 It’s the 25th and I’ve done my first night in the observatory, quite exhausting.
 I arrived two nights before my run to get used to the specific way of life here: working the night, and sleeping the day.
-It allows also Hugh, the previous observer here, to brief me about the latest news about Euler, the Swiss telescope of La Silla.
+It also enabled Hugh, the previous observer here, to brief me about the latest news regarding Euler, the Swiss telescope of La Silla.
 Euler measures 1.2 meter diameter and it is equipped with three instruments : PISCO, EulerCam and CORALIE, more details about them come later.

 Day #8 of La Silla observing run